Academic Probation Overload Appeal

 Please visit the Applying for Graduation web page for detailed information on graduation.

-Currently enrolled students wishing to complete a second major should complete the Application for a Second Degree form available in the One Stop Center, Geneva Campus Center or Wayne County Campus Center.
+Currently enrolled students wishing to complete a second major should complete the Application for a Second Degree form available in the One Stop Center, Geneva Campus Center or Newark Campus Center.

-Students wishing to change their degree program should complete the Change of Major form available in the One Stop Center, Wayne County Campus Center, or Geneva Campus Center.
+Students wishing to change their degree program should complete the Change of Major form available in the One Stop Center, Newark Campus Center, or Geneva Campus Center.

 As a member of the Rochester Area Colleges, Inc. (RAC), Finger Lakes Community College participates in the cross-registration program.
 Any full-time matriculated student at FLCC is entitled to register (without additional tuition) in courses offered by any of the member colleges of RAC.
 Additional information on cross registration is available in the College catalog.
 Forms for cross registration are available at the One Stop Center.

 Finger Lakes Community College reserves the right to cancel courses due to inadequate enrollment.
 If you should register for a course that is cancelled, you will be notified of the cancellation.
 Full tuition refunds will be made if the College cancels the course and you cannot substitute a suitable course.